For More Information and photos about the 1st Battalion, 77th

 understand what the new better is going to be, the new normal is going to

+be."
 A critical junction during Gadson's physical recovery came with overcoming a fear of

+falling.
 "A lot of times we're

 afraid to try things because we're afraid to fail," he said, explaining